VowpalWabbit/coba/docs/source/suggested_workflow.rst

     ##################################################
     result.plot_learners(xlim=(0,500), err='se')

-While the compactness of the above script is nice we lose a lot of power by using only one tool (Python) for the job.
+While the simplicity of the above script is nice a lot is sacraficed for simplicity.
+By adding just a little complexity the naive workflow can be modified to the suggested workflow.
+These changes are shown below and all modified lines are highlighted for easy comparison.
-Now compare the example above with the same project broken into the three separate components in our recommmended workflow.
-All changes have been highlighted.

 .. code-block:: python
     :emphasize-lines: 13,14,15,17,18,19,20,21

-    #Recommended Workflow
+    #Suggested Workflow

     #(1) Python script to create the experiment (unchanged)
     ###########################################